 They also notice if an incorrect charge appears on their bill and are less likely to miss a payment due date.

 10. They do their homework

-Debt-free understand the importance of doing their research.
+One of the habits of debt free people is that they understand the importance of doing their research.
 They understand the basic concepts of personal finance so they can gain control of their money and make informed decisions.
 They don’t let others make important decisions for them.

 They think long-term when making any big purchase and they are not afraid to be pro-active or negotiate to get a better deal.
 They actively seek out opportunities to save money and increase their income on an ongoing basis.